dotlang/language/doc/RFE.md

 So as a result of this, you can never send `Heap` in place where `Tree` is expected.
 But where `Tree` is expected you can pass subtypes of Tree.

-? - should `int` be subtype of `nothing` or `any`?
+N - should `int` be subtype of `nothing` or `any`?
 You can send a circle where a shape is needed. shape is supertype and circle is subtype.
 You can send any where int is needed? no.
 You can send int where any is needed? yes. so any is supertype and int is subtype!
-No.
 I think there are two different concepts here. any and super-sub typing. any can be considered a sub-type of everything.
 Maybe we should treat any and nothing separately. nothing is a type which does not have only one valid value: nothing.